Earl of Breadalbane and Holland: Pretenders

-The pretender, Hungarian-born Huba Campbell (born 1945), a third cousin once removed from the tenth Earl, has petitioned the Lord Lyon for recognition of his right to the Earldom of Breadalbane and Holland, together with the subsidiary titles, and to the undifferenced arms.
-Huba is the great-great-grandson of George Campbell, brother of George Andrew Campbell (1791–1852), brother of Charles William Campbell of Borland, grandfather of the ninth Earl.
+There are claims that Hungarian-born Huba Campbell (born 1945) petitioned the Lord Lyon for recognition of his right to the Earldom of Breadalbane and Holland, together with the subsidiary titles, and to the undifferenced arms.
+However, an extensive search in the records of the Lyon Office and discussions with the lawyer involved shows that no such petition was ever made.
+Genealogist Hugh Peskett failed to find any evidence in Hungary of such a link, and the search was abandoned on 2000.
+The claim that Huba is the great-great-grandson of George Andrew Campbell (1791–1852)- brother of Charles William Campbell of Borland, who was grandfather of the ninth Earl- The claimed descent was at any rate published in Burke's Peerage in 2003.

 A British aristocrat, Sir Lachlan Campbell, 6th Baronet, also claims the titles.
 He is a descendant of Sir Guy Campbell, 1st Baronet, grandson of John Campbell, son of the Honourable Colin Campbell, the son of first Earl by his second marriage to Lady Mary Campbell.
 Sir Lachlan however, is apparently unable to succeed because his ancestor John Campbell was illegitimate (see Campbell baronets, of St Cross Mede, for further history of this branch of the family).

-The current legitimate claimant to the title is Duncan Campbell of Canna, direct descendant of Patric Campbell of Skiag (eastern shore Loch Tay), brother of Ian Campbell.